 - Let cool completely on a wire rack before icing.

 - Using a stand mixer, mix together the meringue powder and water.

 - Add powdered sugar and mix slowly until incorporated and then on high until stiff peaks are achieved, 5 minutes or so.

-- Color with gel food coloring.
+- Plan your cookie designs and then color the cicing with gel food coloring.